KhaledGamal1991/Predicting-Stock-Movement-Udacity-Capstone/README.md

 <a name="mp"></a>
 ## Motivation for the project:

-I always was interested if it is possible to predict stock prices and even wrote my master to this topic.
-Also some friends of mine are doing trading.
+I always was interested if it is possible to predict stock prices Specialy I do trading sometimes.
 I was curious if python and machine learning techniques can support me in this query and make the predictions better.
 That I what I would like to study in my project.

 <a name="prov"></a>